meGAmeS1/peakview/README.md

 ## Project info
 The API can be browsed from your web browser or you can used the saved Postman endpoints in the `postman` folder.

+The docker stack is launching 3 containers: one for the database (postgreSQL), one for the application (started via gunicorn) and one for the web server (nginx).

+The application is made with love and Django (with GeoDjango and Django Rest Framework)

 ## Endpoints
 ### List all peaks
 Method: `GET`